-An application for a Permit or for Approval in Principle shall be made only by the owner, or by a person authorized by the owner, to Council on such form as may be prescribed by Council.
+An application for a Permit or for Approval in Principle (see 2.4.6) shall be made only by the owner, or by a person authorized by the owner, to Council on such form as may be prescribed by Council.

-Note: Development is not permitted on un-subdivided land unless sufficient area is reserved to satisfy the yard and other allowances called for in the Use Zone in which it is located and the allowances shall be retained when the adjacent land is developed.
+Development is not permitted on un-subdivided land unless sufficient area is reserved to satisfy the yard and other allowances called for in the Use Zone in which it is located and the allowances shall be retained when the adjacent land is developed.

 Council shall, on request, supply to every applicant a copy of the application forms and a description of the plans, specifications, and drawings required to be provided with the application.
-Council shall provide all available information to assist in the preparation of the application.
+Council shall provide all available information and requirements to assist in the preparation of the application (Section 35 (1) (f) of the Urban and Rural Planning Act, 2000).